lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2023-01-11-AI_at_Stanford.md

 interviewing doctors.
-Entirely different in architecture from modern ML-based systems, it was similar in that it used a body of knowledge to deal with new situations, and it could explain its answers in terms of those rules, which in turn could be traced back to the doctors themselves.
+Entirely different in architecture from modern ML-based systems, it was similar in that it used a body of knowledge to deal with new situations.
+Crucially, it could **explain its answers** in terms of those rules, which in turn could be traced back to the doctors themselves.
-With machine learning we do not need the laborious manual curation date and can work with vastly larger knowledge sources, but lose this accountability.
+With machine learning we do not need the laborious manual curation and can work with vastly larger knowledge sources, but lose this accountability.

 ### Is theorem proving AI?